rdkuyer/Videogame-Sales-Analysis/README.md

 # Videogame-Sales-Analysis

 # Scenario
-I am working as a data analyst for Xbox, they asked if I could analyze the Japanese market and
+I am working as a data analyst for Xbox, they asked if I could analyze the Japanese market to increase their market share in Japan.

 # Key insights